thesofproject/sof-docs/getting_started/build-guide/build-from-scratch.rst

 Build alsa-lib and alsa-utils
 -----------------------------

-This project requires some new features in alsa-lib and alsa-utils, so build the newest ALSA from source code.
+This project requires some new features in :git-alsa:`alsa-lib` and :git-alsa:`alsa-utils`, so build the newest ALSA from source code.

 .. warning::